21dotco/two1-python/docs/source/two1.lib.bitcoin.rst

     two1.lib.bitcoin.submodules

 Serialization and deserialization is consistent amongst all classes.
-Serialization is achieved via the `bytes()` method and deserialization achieved via the `from_bytes()` static method of each class.
+Serialization is achieved via the `bytes()` method and deserialization is achieved via the `from_bytes()` static method of each class.

 Transactions are the most likely starting place for the library.
 A transaction can be deserialized from a hex string.
 For example, this `transaction <https://blockchain.info/tx/039fc554371f9381376b3ea7a3f22009709f05a993fa90a919ac73c1713bba3b>`_ can be serialized as follows::